drift-labs/gateway/README.md

 A `subAccountId` URL query parameter may be supplied to switch the sub-account per request basis.

 e.g `http://<gateway>/v1/orders?subAccountId=3` will return orders for the wallet's sub-account 3

+## Emulation Mode

+Passing the `--emulate <EMULATED_PUBBKEY>` flag will instruct the gateway to run in read-only mode.

+The gateway will receive all events, positions, etc. as normal but be unable to send transactions.

+note therefore `DRIFT_GATEWAY_KEY` is not required to be set.

 ## CU Price & Limits